PMBio/scLVM/README.md

 scLVM is a modelling framework for single-cell RNA-seq data that can be used to dissect the observed heterogeneity into different sources, thereby allowing for the correction of confounding sources of variation.

-By Florian Buettner, Paolo Casale and Oliver Stegle (and ?)
+By Florian Buettner, Paolo Casale and Oliver Stegle

 ##Philosophy